 With the topic in hand – this colleague came to mention Lloyd’s on Amiens St. – he remarked on how the pub was one he was familiar with as it was his grandfather’s local, before suffixing the statement by calmly adding that his grandfather “wrote his will in there”.
 This is a boozer I need to see, thought I.

 A bit of a North Inner City institute, Lloyd’s sits on the corner of Amiens St. and Foley St. A medium-sized sort of pub – its interior follows an almost hook-like shape with regard to its floor space.
 Wooden flooring sits underfoot at the front of the pub while carpet takes over at the back section.
 Seating is comprised almost exclusively of low tables which are complimented by stools and couches – all of which are neatly upholstered.
 We spotted just the one high table which was located close to the bar.

-Pictures hung upon the wall mainly relate to sport and one in particular caught our eye so much that I’ve just spent an hour on google looking for it.
+Pictures hung on the wall mainly relate to sports and one in particular caught our eye so much that I’ve just spent an hour on Google looking for it.
 The image (below) is one of a seven-a-side football match in an historical inner-city area toward the rear of Gardiner St known as The Gloucester Diamond.

 It’s been a good year and a half or more since I last darkened the door of this boozer, but Pintman №2 and №3 happened to drop in a few weeks ago and found themselves surprised to discover that the pub was showing television coverage of a certain wedding that a group of high profile tax-dodgers were hosting in a neighbouring state – y’know the one.